lararosekelley/dotfiles/README.md

 ### Installation

-Simply copy and paste this line into your terminal:
+Copy and paste this line into your terminal:

 ```sh
 curl https://raw.githubusercontent.com/tylucaskelley/osx/master/bin/osx.bash -o osx.bash && caffeinate -i bash osx.bash
 ```

-And then restart Terminal.app to see all changes.
+Then, restart `Terminal.app` to see all changes.

 Note that you will be prompted for input several times as the script runs.